 To interact and coordinate as necessary with other relevant committees of UKspace and techUK on matters which relate to or affect electronic communications networks and services using satellite / space systems.

-Chairman / Vice Chairman of STC
+Chair / Vice Chair of STC

-The STC will have a Chairman and two Vice Chairman.
-The Chairman is expected to serve for a period of up to 2 years.
-At the end of the term of the Chairman, there will be an election of a new Chairman with the candidates being the existing two Vice Chairman.
-A Vice Chairman is expected to serve for a period of up to 2 years.
-The Vice Chairman who is not elected to be Chairman may serve as a Vice Chairman for another two years.
-There will also be an election for any vacant post of a Vice Chairman (e.g. when one of the Vice Chairmen is elected to Chairman).
-The elections for the posts of Chairman and Vice Chairmen will be managed by techUK Secretariat and STC member companies are eligible to vote (one vote per company).
+The STC will have a Chair and two Vice Chairs.
+The Chair is expected to serve for a period of up to 2 years.
+At the end of the term of the Chair, there will be an election of a new Chair with the candidates being the existing two Vice Chair.
+A Vice Chair is expected to serve for a period of up to 2 years.
+The Vice Chair who is not elected to be Chair may serve as a Vice Chair for another two years.
+There will also be an election for any vacant post of a Vice Chair (e.g. when one of the Vice Chairs is elected to Chair).
+The elections for the posts of Chair and Vice Chairs will be managed by techUK Secretariat and STC member companies are eligible to vote (one vote per company).
 Elections will be conducted by a simple majority system.
-Persons from STC member companies who wish to stand for Chairman or Vice Chairman at such elections as appropriate may either nominate themselves or be nominated by one or more STC member companies.
+Persons from STC member companies who wish to stand for Chair or Vice Chair at such elections as appropriate may either nominate themselves or be nominated by one or more STC member companies.